Houseparty (song)

-"Houseparty" is a song by Italian singer Annalisa.
+"Houseparty" is a song co-written and recorded by Italian singer Annalisa.
+The song was released by Warner Music Italy on 15 April 2020 as the second single from her seventh studio album Nuda.

 It was written by Annalisa, Davide Simonetta and Jacopo Ettorre, and produced by Michele Canova and Patrizio Simonini.

-It was released by Warner Music Italy on 15 April 2020 as the second single from her seventh studio album Nuda.
 The song peaked at number 73 on the FIMI Singles Chart.

 Music video

 The animated music video of "Houseparty" was directed by Davide Bastolla and released onto YouTube on 21 April 2020.